-In fact, it’s quite easy to get boxed into the safe confines of our daily routine; the same tunes, the same language, even the same practice schedule.
+In fact, with all this repetition it’s quite easy to get boxed into the safe confines of our daily routine.
+The same tunes, the same language, even the same practice schedule.

-In our improvised solos, supposedly our most free and creative moment as musicians, we rely all too often on the “musical crutches” of playing within a group.
+As a result, we often fall back on our “musical crutches” and rely on other musicians when playing within a group.
 The drummer will keep the time, the pianist will play the changes, the horn player has the melody, and someone else will keep track of the form, right?

-We get away with not using our ears, with not counting or knowing the form of the tune, with “kind of” knowing the changes, and with relying on our good old licks to get us through a solo.
-Sounds like someone who’s trying to survive a performance instead of someone that’s aiming for creativity.
+We get away with not using our ears, with not counting or knowing the form, with “kind of” knowing the changes, and with relying on our trusty licks to get us through a solo.

-If you find that you are continuously overwhelmed by the harmonic and rhythmic options that you have as you begin a solo, simply limit your choices.
+If you find that you are continuously overwhelmed by the harmonic and rhythmic options that you have as a soloist, simply limit your choices.
 Pick only one interval, one rhythm, or one harmonic concept to improvise with.

-It seems counter intuitive that restrictions will lead to creativity and freedom, but you’ll be surprised at the results.
-When you have only one rhythm or one interval to work with you are forced to be much more creative and chances are, you’re going to play something that you’ve never practiced or ever thought of before.
+When you have only one rhythm or one interval to work with you are forced to be much more creative, and chances are you’re going to play something that you haven’t rehearsed.

 Solo Free Improvisation

-To truly be totally creative you must develop a completely different set of skills.
-You need to break out of that mental box that you create for yourself in the practice room and start improvising freely.
-Using the ideas above, start with an idea, an interval, a direction (down-up, up-up), a rhythm, a repeated note, or a mental image and create an entire solo based off of this concept.
+To truly be totally creative you need to develop a completely different set of skills.
+You need to break out of that mental box and start improvising freely.
+Using the ideas above, start with a single idea – an interval, a melodic direction, a rhythm, a repeated note, or a mental image – and create an entire solo based off of this concept.